Xioustic/xioustic.github.io/_posts/2017-01-10-woothosting-vps-performance.md

  - benchmark
 ---

-Just quickly dumping a benchmark for my $36/yr BOGO WootHosting VPS, purchased on the deal from LowEndBox [here](https://lowendbox.com/blog/woothosting-bogo-2gb-openvz-vps-for-36yr-and-more/).
+A review for the WootHosting VPS deal posted on LowEndBox.

+## The Deal
+This deal was purchased per the deal on LowEndBox [here](https://lowendbox.com/blog/woothosting-bogo-2gb-openvz-vps-for-36yr-and-more/).
+The pricing is $36 USD annually, but you get two identical VPS at the advertised specifications for the price.

 ## Advertised Specs:
 > **Host Node Specifications:**